-While some specifics, such as approval authorities can be detailed, it is advisable to account for every possible investment scenario that arises in the firm.
+While some specifics, such as approval authorities can be detailed, it is advisable to account for every possible investment scenario that arises in the organisation.
 However, the Investment Strategy is enough of a guideline to direct the basic personnel of the firm in conducting the investment aspects of the firm.

 Capital investment is the springboard for wealth creation.
-Since management is ultimately responsible, the objective of our financial management is to implement investment and financial decisions which satisfies the firm by placing it in an optimum financial position.
+Since management is ultimately responsible, the objective of our financial management is to implement investment and financial decisions which satisfies the organisation by placing it in an optimum financial position.
 The decisions are basically with regard to the identification of the possible strategies capable of maximising our industry value.
 They involve the allocation of capital resources among profitable opportunities.

 They also encompass the implementation and monitoring of the chosen strategy so as to achieve agreed objectives.
 This is the portfolio constituent of the Investment Strategy that embraces the optimum investment and financing decisions required to attain the overall specified objectives.
 In this connection, it is necessary to distinguish between strategic, tactical, and operational investment planning.
 While strategy is a long-term course of action, tactics are intermediate plans, while operational are on-going functions.

-- Continual search for best investment opportunities
+- Continual search for best investment opportunities.

-- Selection of the best profitable opportunities
+- Selection of the best profitable opportunities.

-- Determination of optimal mix of funds for the opportunities
+- Determination of optimal mix of funds for the opportunities.

-- Establishment of systems for internal managements
+- Establishment of systems for internal managements.

-- Analysis of results for future decision-making
+- Analysis of results for future decision-making.

-A firm is intimately linked with money.
+An organisation is intimately linked with money.
 This fact has to be appreciated so that the interface of strategic management and Investment Strategy will be clearly comprehended.

-Strategic investment decision-making involves the process of identifying, evaluating, and selecting among projects that are likely to have significant effect on the firm’s free enterprise advantage.
+Strategic investment decision-making involves the process of identifying, evaluating, and selecting among projects that are likely to have significant effect on the organisation’s free enterprise advantage.
 More specifically, the decision influences what the firm does, where it does it, and how it does it.

 - There should be only one standard way to evaluate all projects.

-- Apply intelligent estimates and simpler investment analysis
+- Apply intelligent estimates and simpler investment analysis.

-- Correctness and consistency in setting the base line is vital to determine the increments of the project
+- Correctness and consistency in setting the baseline is vital to determine the increments of the project.

-- Effectiveness is vital
+- Effectiveness is vital.

-- For big and complex sphere situations, provide a range of results, rather than a single point estimate.
+- For big and complex situations, provide a range of results, rather than a single point estimate.

-- No matter how big and complex is the sphere situation, always present in the most simple and relevant way to the decision makers.
+- No matter how big and complex is the situation, always present in the most simple and relevant way to the decision makers.